Ixcatl/fables_novasophonia/docs/glossary.rst

       Any roll qualifying for a number of rerolls may immediately take an equal amount of failing dice and reroll them, taking the better outcome(s).

    rough terrain
-      Characters crossing over squares of rough terrain take twice the usual amount of Speed or Footwork to do so.
+      Characters crossing over squares of rough terrain take twice the usual amount of Speed (and Footwork if applicable) to do so.